Cogito, ergo sum: Predecessors

 Although the idea expressed in cogito, ergo sum is widely attributed to Descartes, he was not the first to mention it.
 In the late sixth or early fifth century BC, Parmenides is quoted as saying "For to be aware and to be are the same".
-(Fragment B3) Plato spoke about the "knowledge of knowledge" (Greek: νόησις νοήσεως, nóesis noéseos) and Aristotle explains the idea in full length:

-But if life itself is good and pleasant…and if one who sees is conscious that he sees, one who hears that he hears, one who walks that he walks and similarly for all the other human activities there is a faculty that is conscious of their exercise, so that whenever we perceive, we are conscious that we perceive, and whenever we think, we are conscious that we think, and to be conscious that we are perceiving or thinking is to be conscious that we exist...
-(Nicomachean Ethics, 1170a 25 ff.)
+(Fragment B3) Plato spoke about the "knowledge of knowledge" (Greek: νόησις νοήσεως, nóesis noéseos) and Aristotle explained the idea saying "whenever we perceive, we are conscious that we perceive, and whenever we think, we are conscious that we think, and to be conscious that we are perceiving or thinking is to be conscious that we exist" (Nicomachean Ethics, 1170a 25 ff.)

 The Cartesian statement was interpreted to be an Aristotelian syllogism where the premise that all thinkers are also beings is not made explicit.

 In the early fifth century AD, Augustine of Hippo in De Civitate Dei (book XI, 26) affirmed his certain knowledge of his own existence, and added: "So far as these truths are concerned, I do not at all fear the arguments of the Academics when they say, What if you are mistaken?
 For if I am mistaken, I exist."
 (Note: Augustine makes a similar argument in the Enchiridion, ch.
 7, sec.
 20.)
 This formulation (si fallor, sum) is sometimes called the Augustinian cogito.
 In 1640, Descartes wrote to thank Andreas Colvius (a friend of Descartes's mentor, Isaac Beeckman) for drawing his attention to Augustine: